simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

-far, we can try to extend these "seed" matches by stitching them together into longer seeds; here we build 15-mers out of sets of 4 neighbouring 12-mers, allowing one skip or stay somewhere within them, using as a score for the result the minimum of the constitutent scores, and dropping all hits that cannot be so extended.
+far, we can try to extend these "seed" matches by stitching them together into longer seeds; here we build 15-mers out of sets of 4 neighbouring 12-mers, allowing one skip or stay somewhere within them, using as a score for the result the minimum of the constituent scores, and dropping all hits that cannot be so extended.
 This has quite modest additional cost, and works quite well: